av1155/macOS-Bootstrap/README.md

 Encounter an issue?
 Here are some common problems and their solutions:

--   **Script Fails to Clone Repositories**: The script tries SSH first, then HTTPS, and finally HTTPS with a GitHub Personal Access Token (PAT).
+-   **Script Fails to Clone Repositories**: The script tries SSH first, then HTTPS with a GitHub Personal Access Token (PAT).
 If all methods fail, ensure your SSH keys are set up correctly or generate a PAT from your GitHub account and provide it when prompted.